 Babysitting is available by arrangement.

 The villas are 1.5km from the historic town of Todos Santos, on the Pacific coast of the Baja California peninsula, and about 100km north of Los Cabos.
+The suites are in the centre of Todos Santos itself.

 La Paz (80km away) is the nearest airport and is served by flights from Mexico City and some US airports.
 Los Cabos International (120km away) has more services, with links to many Mexican and North American cities.